 Chris Cargill is the Eastern Washington Director for Washington Policy Center.
 A fifth-generation Eastern Washingtonian, Chris grew up in Spokane and graduated from Gonzaga University with a bachelor's degree in broadcast communication studies and political science.
 Before joining WPC in 2009, he worked in TV news for 10 years, during which time he discussed policy with former U.S. House Speaker Newt Gingrich and former presidential candidate Sen. John Kerry (D-Mass.).
 Chris has authored many of WPC’s studies specific to Eastern Washington, including WPC’s Analysis of Spokane’s Water Price Changes, the Citizens Guide to Spokane’s Children’s Investment Fund and how Pasco's Higher New Homeowners Fees Could Lower Home Values.
 He is an ex-officio for the Spokane Valley Chamber of Commerce and the Tri-City Regional Chamber of Commerce, and formerly served on the Spokane Regional Transportation Commission Advisory Committee and Spokane Transit Authority’s Central City Alternatives Analysis Sounding Board, offering ideas and suggestions on mass transit options for downtown Spokane.
 He was also selected to serve on the budget and finance transition team for Spokane Mayor David Condon.
 In 2011, Chris was named by Inland Business Catalyst magazine as one of the 20 top professional and civic leaders under the age of 40 in the Inland Northwest.
 Chris and his family live in Liberty Lake, near Spokane.
 When not working for WPC, you can often find him with family or at hockey games.

 Lisa was born and raised in Washington state.
-She studied at Seattle University and transferred to the University of Washington where she developed a life-long passion for all things Huskies and also majored in political science and communications.
+She studied at Seattle University and transferred to the University of Washington where she majored in political science and communications and also developed a life-long passion for all things Huskies.
 During her time at Seattle University, she founded a mentorship program linking students as volunteer chaplains to youth detained in the King County Juvenile Detention Center.

-She has served as a relief worker both at Ground Zero following the 9-11 attacks and also in New Orleans following Hurricane Katrina.
+She has served as a relief worker both at Ground Zero following the 9-11 attacks and in New Orleans following Hurricane Katrina.
 Lisa spent six years in the marketing field where she managed multi-million dollar projects such as the launch of Microsoft’s Bing search engine and the rebranding of Expedia’s Destination Services program.
-Prior to joining the WPC team, Lisa worked as executive director to the King County Republican Party where she worked on Get-Out-The-Vote efforts for candidates on a local, statewide and federal level, as well as with grassroots activists and groups to see more coalition efforts come together to build community within King County.
+Prior to joining the WPC team, Lisa worked as executive director to the King County Republican Party where she worked on Get-Out-The-Vote efforts for candidates on a local, statewide and federal level, as well as with grassroots activists and groups to develop coalition efforts, bridging communities within King County.

 She has served in her local church and is active in community networking organizations.
-She is also involved with the Korean American Coalition and serves on the board for the Women of Washington and chairs their Young Professionals chapter.
+She is also involved with the Korean American Coalition and serves on the board for the Women of Washington, the Roanoke Conference and the Jennifer Dunn Leadership Institute.
 Lisa resides in Bellevue.

 Liv Finne is Director of WPC's Center for Education.
 Prior to that position she served as an adjunct scholar focusing on education policy issues, authoring in-depth studies including An Overview of Public School Funding in Washington and Early Learning Proposals in Washington State.
 She is the author of Washington Policy Center's Education Reform Plan: Eight Practical Ways to Improve Public Schools, Learning Online: An Assessment of Online Public Education Programs, Review of Quality Rating and Improvement System (QRIS) Programs for Child Care Services, and more.
 Liv holds a law degree from Boston University School of Law and a Bachelor of Arts degree from Wellesley College.
 She retired from civil litigation practice to raise two children and work as business partner for a small business she owns with her husband.
 Liv is passionate about improving Washington’s public education system.

 Jason Mercier is Director of the Center for Government Reform at Washington Policy Center.
-He is a contributing editor of the Heartland Institute's Budget & Tax News, a columnist for Northwest Daily Marker, a contributing author at State Budget Solutions, serves on the board of the Washington Coalition for Open Government, and was an advisor to the 2002 Washington State Tax Structure Committee.
-In 2010, Governor Gregoire appointed Jason as WPC’s representative on her Committee on Transforming Washington's Budget, where WPC's ideas and solutions helped state lawmakers close budget deficits without raising taxes.
-Jason holds a Bachelor's degree in Political Science from Washington State University.
+He is a contributing editor of the Heartland Institute’s Budget & Tax News, serves on the board of the Washington Coalition for Open Government, and was an advisor to the 2002 Washington State Tax Structure Committee.
+In June 2010, former Governor Gregoire appointed Jason as WPC’s representative on her Fiscal Responsibility and Reform Panel.
+Jason holds a Bachelor’s degree in Political Science from Washington State University.

 Todd Myers is Director of WPC's Center for the Environment.
 He is one of the nation's leading experts on free-market environmental policy.
 Todd is the author of the landmark 2011 book Eco-Fads: How the Rise of Trendy Environmentalism Is Harming the Environment and is designated a Wall Street Journal Expert panelist for energy and the environment.
 He has authored numerous studies on environmental issues, including Five Years of Environmental Policy: Are We Making a Difference; Promoting Personal Choice, Incentives and Investment to Cut Greenhouse Gases, and more.
 Todd's in-depth research on the failure of the state's 2005 "green" building mandate continues to receive national attention.
 He formerly served on the executive team at the Washington State Department of Natural Resources, and was Director of Public Relations for the Seattle SuperSonics and Director of Public Affairs for the Seattle Mariners.
 Todd holds a Master's degree from the University of Washington.